telefonicaid/thinkingcity/docs/topics/modelling_considerations.md

-# Tips on how to model your project entities with the ThinkingCity Platform
+# Tips on how to model your project entities with the ThinkingCity platform

 There are some considerations to make when designing how to model a project in the platform.
 This document will give you some hints to avoid most common mistakes (use them as hints to guide your modelling, not as strict rules).

-## The ThinkingCity Platform is centered in context
+## The ThinkingCity platform is centered in context

-The central piece of the ThinkingCity Platform is the Context Broker: a component that lets you store and query information about context entities.
+The central piece of the ThinkingCity platform is the Context Broker: a component that lets you store and query information about context entities.
 But, what is a Context Entity?
 Context Entities are logical abstractions that represent the elements of your system.
 Some examples are: